Legal Clauses Every Online Education Platform Must Include

 -

-If and how data is shared with third parties
+Details about whether and how data is shared with third-party vendors or service providers

 -